Disclaimer: I f*cking finally finished! I own all!

 "Then she will be lost!"
 Thrall stiffened, and stared at Gildhaft, who glared back with open disgust.
 "You -" the paladin began, but his words were lost in the sudden thunder of wings overhead.
 They looked up, and Thrall felt his heart stop in his chest.
 Corrupted elementals he could comprehend, but this...!

-A dragon rode the wind above them, and it was huge; no, gargantuan, filling the whole sky with its bulk.
+A dragon rode the winds above them, and it was huge; no, gargantuan, filling the whole sky with its bulk.
 Once it must have been magnificent, a sky-king of fierce intellect and magic, with bright scales and sweeping wings.
 Now all that was left was a horrifying hulk of tattered, brown-mottled skin and brittle bones clothed in translucent flesh, and it hung over them like a harbinger of death, the ultimate perversion of life.
-It dwarfed the frost-breathing specimens they had killed before, like a whale dwarfs an eel.
+It dwarfed the frost-breathing specimens they had killed before.
 And it would doom them all.

-The undead dragon beat its wings, climbing rapidly, and the battle turned to chaos as some fighters ran, while others stood immobilized with supernatural fear.
+The undead dragon beat its wings, climbing rapidly, and the battle formations descended into chaos as some fighters ran, while others stood immobilized with supernatural fear.
 Gildhaft's horse whinnied in fear, and bolted.
 Even Gnasher backed down, covering like a pup.
 The dragon dived.

 "Seek cover!
 Get away!" he bellowed, even as his rational mind fought to accept the reality of the threat.
 A dragon.
 They had not prepared for a dragon.
 How can one ever prepare for a dragon?